Rattler Battalion History

 FAMU Army ROTC graduates have proudly served their country from the Korean War Conflict to the current operations in Iraq (OIF) and Afghanistan (OEF).
 In 1969, FAMU felt the increasing impact of the Vietnam War, particularly from national legislation.
 The pressure from the country's public opinion of Vietnam led to a federal law that made ROTC non-mandatory.
 In many institutions across the country enrollment dropped to zero (0) and some programs disbanded, not to return until early 1980s.
 During this very critical time, FAMU's administration was very supportive of ROTC.
 FAMU's ROTC program continued to produce quality leaders to met the needs of our military while serving our country proudly in the Vietnam War and beyond.

 Many community leaders are affiliated with FAMU's Army ROTC, including over 1200 officers who have been commissioned through this excellent program.
 These great leaders include five general officers and one former Secretary of Defense cabinet official.
 The Florida A&M University Army ROTC program has maintained high standards and continues to produce superb commissioned officers.
-Under the leadership of President, Dr. Elmira Mangum and Professor of Military Science, LTC Edwin H. Escobar, we foresee an extremely bright future for our Rattler Battalion Cadets whom are "Committed to Excellence, Second to None"
+Under the leadership of Interim President, Dr. Larry Robinson and Professor of Military Science, LTC Edwin H. Escobar, we foresee an extremely bright future for our Rattler Battalion Cadets whom are "Committed to Excellence, Second to None"